gopine/diary/2017/August/August 11 (Friday).md

 Will try building a simple UI tomorrow.

 Encountered some issues with component styling in React Native, need to investigate more.

+Read about using Redux with React Native for state management, looks promising.